 The project’s TG chair is also chair of this CRC.

-The CRC is subject to IEEE-SA anti-trust and patent policies.
+The CRC is subject to IEEE SA anti-trust and patent policies.

 The CRC will publish minutes of its meetings as 802.11 submissions.

 The CRC meets together (either in person, or in teleconferences, subject to the LMSC WG P&P rules about notification of such meetings) in order to resolve comments.